oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 Yes, we welcome applications from abroad.

-**Q: I was a participant in previous Oceanhackweek.
+**Q: I was a participant in previous OceanHackWeek.
 Can I apply again?**

 Yes, we welcome applications from previous participants, but priority will be given to new applicants.